makersacademy/chitter-challenge/README.md

 4. open your browser and go to: http://localhost:4567/
 5. chirp away :)

+###Things to work on:
+- separating controllers
+- correct semantics in form markup
+- HTML semantics/syntax
+- introducing CSS
+- view helpers (make them and put in a separate file)

 This repo works with [Coveralls](https://coveralls.io/) to calculate test coverage statistics on each pull request.